1Password/connect/examples/beta/docker/README.md

     --env-add OP_DEBUG=1
 ```

-To turn off debug logging and inject some colour into the logs in your console:
+To turn off debug logging and inject some color into the logs in your console:

 ```sh
 docker service update op-connect_api \